vishaltak/gitlab-development-kit/doc/howto/registry.md

 GDK root, called `registry_host.crt`, and must be copied as `ca.crt` to the [appropriate Docker configuration location](https://docs.docker.com/registry/insecure/#use-self-signed-certificates).

-If you are using Docker Desktop for Mac, GDK includes the shorthand
+If you are using Docker Desktop for Mac, GDK includes the shorthand:

 ```shell
 make trust-docker-registry
 ```

-which will place the certificate under `~/.docker/certs.d/$REGISTRY_HOST:$REGISRY_PORT/ca.crt`, *overwriting any existing certificate* at that path.
+This will place the certificate under `~/.docker/certs.d/$REGISTRY_HOST:$REGISRY_PORT/ca.crt`, *overwriting any existing certificate* at that path.

 Afterwards, you **must restart Docker** to apply the changes.